 Project Development Workshops

-EWG held five project development workshops in March 2018 to clarify STP-S program requirements, application procedures, project selection criteria, and program schedule.
+EWG held five project development workshops to clarify STP-S program requirements, application procedures, project selection criteria, and program schedule.
 Information on the CMAQ program was also presented at the workshops.
-Please review the presentation materials below.
+Presentations for the Illinois and Missouri workshops are available for download below:

 Project Review Workshops

 EWG will host three project review workshops for STP-S applicants.
-At these workshops, applicants will receive feedback from a panel of experts with regards to their proposed application.
+At these workshops, applicants will receive feedback from a panel of experts in regard to their proposed application.
 This workshop is intended for applicants that have at the very least a specific project concept to present for review.
 Applicants are required to submit a preliminary application, including a project location map, before the workshop so the panelists can gain some knowledge of the projects they will be reviewing.
 Each applicant will have a half-hour to discuss up to two projects.
-Attendance at this workshop is encouraged, but not required to submit a project application.
-Attendees at the Missouri workshops are responsible for their own parking expenses.
+Attendance at this workshop is encouraged, but not required, to submit a project application.
+Attendees at the Missouri workshop are responsible for their own parking expenses.

 Logical Termini Review